simon-stahlberg/mimir/README.md

 ## Long Term Goals

 One of Mimir's long term goal is increasing the support of PDDL features towards non-deterministic, probabilistic, and numeric planning.
-The current idea is as follows.

-To support nondeterminstic and probabilistic planning, we will add two additional types of lifted and ground actions, and successor states generation in the StateRepository.
-The overhead of supporting nondeterministic and probabilistic planning is small, since ground actions will never be generated, if not present in the input PDDL.
-However, specialized search algorithm implementations might be necessary for problems that contain such actions.

-To support numeric planning, we will add an additional repository for storing numerical function values and full support of `:numeric-fluents`, which is already partially implemented in the form of action costs.
-The overhead of supporting numeric planning is small, with an overhead of 8 bytes per state in the case where numeric fluents are not used at all.